Roasted Red Pepper Polenta Triangles

 Yield: Makes 24 triangles

 Bring broth and salt to a boil.
 Add polenta, stirring constantly, until it thickens, about 2 minutes.
 Remove from heat.
 Stir in oil and red pepper.
-Spread mixture out evenly in a greased 9-inch by 11-inch cookie sheet.
+Spread mixture out evenly in a greased 9- by 11-inch baking sheet.
 Cool at least 1 hour or up to 24 hours.

-Preheat oven to 400° F. Grease two 9-inch by 11-inch glass pans.
+Preheat oven to 400° F. Grease two 9- by 13-inch glass pans.
 Cut polenta into 4 strips vertically and 3 horizontally, ending with 12 even squares.
 Cut each square diagonally into 2 triangles.
 Place separated triangles in pans and bake 20 minutes or until lightly browned on bottoms.

 These bite-size polenta triangles are a great base for a myriad of toppings.
 Here are some palate-pleasing ideas: